• Powder Stripes Shawl

 • p: purl.

-With yarn (A), cast on 70 (8090) sts.
-Join in the round.
+With green yarn and US 7 (4.5 mm) circular knitting needles, cast on 80 (90) sts.
+Join in the round and knit one round.
 Don't know how to join in the round? here is a short tutorial on how to do it (from 0:26 - 1:15 min):

 Put a ring stitch marker at the beginning of rounds, work as follows: